 • Vice Presidents

 Cup Competitions and other games of high interest

 • Tickets for Cup Competitions are priced in consultation with the opposing club.

-• Season ticket holders and Loyalty Card holders are generally given priority for a specified amount of time after which tickets go on open sale.
+• Season ticket holders are generally given priority for a specified amount of time after which tickets go on open sale.
 However, the club reserves the right to change this policy as operational or safety issues may determine.

 Returns and refunds